 Essentially, entrepreneurship is the process of developing, organizing, and running a new business to generate profit while taking on financial risk.
 In a broader sense, entrepreneurship is the process of transforming the status quo by solving the most pressing problems and pain points in our society, often by introducing an innovative product or service or creating new markets.

-Entrepreneurship is now a popular college major, with a focus on studying new venture creation.
+Entrepreneurship is now a popular college major, with a focus on studying ideation, new venture creation, and profit driven models.

 What is an Entrepreneur?

-An entrepreneur is someone who has an idea and who works to create a product or service that people will buy, by building an organization to support those sales.
-An entrepreneur takes on most of the risk and initiative for their new business and is often seen as a visionary or innovator.
+An entrepreneur is someone who has an idea and who works to create a product or service that people will buy, as well as an organization to support that effort.
+An entrepreneur takes on most of the risk and initiative for their new business, and is often seen as a visionary or innovator.

-Entrepreneurs can be small business owners, content creators, startup founders, or anyone who has the ambition to build a business and work for themselves.
+Entrepreneurs come in all shapes and sizes, including small business owners, content creators, startup founders, and anyone who has the ambition to build a business and work for themselves.

 - Enjoy freedom and flexibility